 Of course we all have our not so great healthcare stories as well.
 Too long wait times to get the services we need.
 Insufficient face time with the professionals whose help we need the most.
 A lack of coordination between providers that results in poor results for their patients.
 We know most healthcare providers want to do a great job.
 What gets in their way?

-At the end of last year, we conducted a study with Regina Corso Consulting that examined the expectations about the future of their work from the perspective of three different groups – registered nurses (RN), human resources (HR), and IT professionals – to reveal how hospitals, health systems, and other care facilities can emerge as an employer of choice.
+At the end of last year, we conducted a study with Regina Corso Consulting that examined the expectations about the future of their work from the perspective of three different groups - registered nurses (RN), human resources (HR), and IT professionals - to reveal how hospitals, health systems, and other care facilities can emerge as an employer of choice.
 We wanted to understand from these folks what matters most to them when they are evaluating their employment options and what prevents them from doing their best work while on the job.
-You can read the full results of the research here and here.
+You'll find links to the full survey results at the bottom of this post.
 Following are some of the highlights.

 Frontline healthcare workers need more tools to help increase time with patients.